 West Chester Township benefits from a state-of-the-art 911 Emergency Communications Center that dispatches police, fire and emergency medical personnel.

-Professional communications officers receive as many as 110,000 calls for each service each year resulting in about 38,500 police responses and about 6,000 fire & EMS responses.
+Professional communications officers receive as many as 110,000 calls for service each year resulting in about 38,500 police responses and about 6,000 fire & EMS responses.

 Communications officers have advanced training in order to instruct callers in CPR and other patient care techniques while rescue teams are en route.
 They are the calm voice at the other end of the phone when a call to 911 is made.